casper-network/casper-node/utils/global-state-update-gen/README.md

 Updating the validator properties (stake, delegators) behaves differently based on the value of `only_listed_validators`.
 If it is false, the existing list of validators is treated as a base, and validator properties are modified based on the entries in the config.
 If the `validator` key is present, the stake and delegators are set to the configured values.
 If it is not present, the pre-existing properties are left untouched.

 If `only_listed_validators` is true, pre-existing validators are discarded, and only the accounts with non-zero stakes configured in the config file will be validators after the update.
-This option exists to match the behavior of the legacy `validators` subcommand and to cater to some use cases in testing.
+This option exists to match the behavior of the legacy `change-validators` subcommand and to cater to some use cases in testing.

 So, for example, if the network has 100 validators and we want to only change the stake of a single one:
 - with `only_listed_validators` set to false, we need only a single `[[accounts]]` entry for the validator we want to change,